Evan-Codes88/CI-CD-api/WORKFLOWS_HELP.md

 ## What Is an Automation Workflow?

-An automation workflow is a predefined sequence of automated actions and decisions designed to streamline, optimize, and execute tasks or processes with minimal human intervention.
+An automation workflow is a predefined sequence of automated actions and decisions designed to streamline, optimise, and execute tasks or processes with minimal human intervention.
 It functions like a digital assembly line, where input data or events trigger a series of steps, leading to efficient and reliable outcomes.

 ## Purpose of Automation Workflows

 Automation workflows aim to:

 - **Save time and reduce manual effort**: Automate repetitive tasks to free up human resources.
-- **Improve accuracy and consistency**: Standardize processes to eliminate human errors.
+- **Improve accuracy and consistency**: Standardise processes to eliminate human errors.
 - **Increase efficiency and productivity**: Enable faster processing and higher volume handling.
 - **Ensure compliance and auditability**: Log and monitor steps for regulatory or quality control.
 - **Enhance scalability**: Support process growth without proportional resource increases.